Contents

 Note: Headings should always be nested correctly.
 For example H1 followed by H2, H2 followed by H2 or H3, H3 followed by H4.

-In addition, only use heading styles for headings.
+Only use heading styles for headings.
 Don't use it to visually format content that wouldn't make sense as a heading.

 Techniques